 What other drugs will affect tirofiban?

 This list is not complete.
-Other drugs may interact with tirofiban, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect tirofiban, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 More about tirofiban

 - Dosage information